-Home Screen
+Configuration Home

-The home screen gives a summary of the current status of devices connected to the DAP-1520.
+The home screen gives a summary of the current status of devices connected to the DAP-1610.
 A green check between the device and the uplink router indicates that there is an active connection.
 A red cross indicates that there is no connection present, or there is a connection error.
+If there's no active uplink connection, click on the Uplink Router icon to start the setup wizard.

 Uplink Router: This icon shows the status of the Internet connection to the uplink router.
-It is grey if the DAP-1520 is not connected to an uplink router.
+It is grey if the DAP-1610 is not connected to an uplink router.
 Once connected, click on it to see its connection details.

-DAP-1520: Click on this icon to see details of the uplink network the DAP-1520 is connected to or connect to another uplink router..
+DAP-1610: Click on this icon to see details of the uplink network the DAP-1610 is connected to or connect to another uplink router..

-Wi-Fi Clients: Click on the Wi-Fi Clients icon to see client details.
+Connected Click on the Wi-Fi Clients icon to see client details.
+Clients: